-University of Alabama at Birmingham President Carol Z. Garrison, Ph.D., recently honored seven outstanding UAB community leaders during the 2012 President’s Awards for Diversity.
-Members of the College of Arts and Sciences and School of Education took home three out of the five awards presented.
-Awards for contributions to inclusion on campus and beyond were received by College members in three of the five categories, this included:
+University of Alabama at Birmingham President Carol Z. Garrison recently honored six outstanding UAB community leaders during the 2011 President's Awards for Diversity.
+Awards for contributions to inclusion on campus and beyond were given in five categories:

 Whitby, advisor for the Black Student Awareness Committee, creates campus buzz with her innovation in social media and design to highlight programming that introduces black culture to the UAB community.

 Williams, a post-doctoral scholar in the Department of Biostatistics, works tirelessly to recruit and retain fellow diverse scholars.

 Faculty - Lee Ascherman, M.D.

 Ascherman, director of the UAB Division of Child and Adolescent Psychiatry, makes a concerted effort to recruit and retain faculty and staff who capture the diversity and inclusiveness of the UAB community.